-Write Resume restarts a Write command that was suspended, and changes the suspend status bit in the Status register 2(WSE or WSP) back to "0".
+Write Resume restarts a Write command that was suspended, and changes the suspend status bit in the Status register 2 (WSE or WSP) back to "0".

-The instruction sequence is shown in Figure 33.
+The instruction sequence is shown in Write Resume Instruction Sequence Diagram figure.
 To execute a Write Resume operation, the host drives CS# low, sends the Write Resume command cycle (30h), then drives CS# high.
 A cycle is two nibbles long, most significant nibble first.
 To determine if the internal, self-timed Write operation completed, poll the WIP bit in the Suspend Status register, or wait the specified time t{SE} , t{HBE} , t{BE} or t{PP} for Sector Erase, Block Erase, or Page Programming, respectively.
 The total write time before suspend and after resume will not exceed the uninterrupted write times t{SE} , t{HBE} , t{BE} or t{PP} .
-Resume to another suspend operation requires latency time of 200us.
+Resume to another suspend operation requires latency time of 200 us.